 We love the Barcelona blogger’s interpretation of the military cap.
 She tucked her locks into a vintage hat and added a feminine touch with a vintage, printed shirtdress.
 The key to her outfit success lays in the details, like her rolled sleeves, belted waist, and berry lipstick.

-For a youthful iteration of this hat, pair it with your favorite mini skirt and brightly-colored sweater, like Zingmark.
+For a youthful iteration of this hat, pair it with your favourite mini skirt and brightly-coloured sweater, like Zingmark.
 She chose an initialed sweater with plaid contrast sleeves, and wore sheer, black tights, resulting in a look that’s delightfully reminiscent of a schoolgirl.

 When trying out a trend, looking to Moss for styling inspiration is a no-brainer, which is why her recent ensemble while out in London works perfectly for today’s story.
 She paired her cap with an athletic jacket, black t-shirt, and distressed Mango jeans (similar style here).